paulstandley/friter/readme.md

 ___

-## Friter away your life online, get out go see the sun
+## Don't Friter away your life online, get out go see the sun

 ### Bash